Skip to Content

 As with most of my recipes, I recommend using unsalted butter when making these cookies.
 Although salt can enhance the flavor of sweet ingredients, it is not necessary in this recipe.

 For those who can’t tolerate dairy, or who are vegan, you can use most plant based butters in place the standard unsalted butter.
-I use Earth Balance butter sticks and the cookies set up perfectly every time.
+I will often use Earth Balance butter sticks and the cookies set up perfectly every time.

 2. Granulated Sugar

 I would love to tell you that you can use a sugar substitute for these peanut butter no-bake cookies.
-However, I haven’t found a sugar substitute that makes these cookies taste the same or that has the same texture as when using granulated sugar.
+However, I haven’t found a common sugar substitute that makes these cookies taste the same or that has the same texture as when using granulated sugar.

 3. Milk